Hobbies and interests

 Finalist

 I am a former college dropout who struggled and fought hard to graduate from high school.
 As a kid, I was just fighting daily to stay alive and overcome the traumas I was dealing with.
 After twenty years, and lots of therapy, I restarted college in the Fall of 2021.
 I graduated with my certificate in social work in December 2022.
 This certificate created a huge mindset shift for me because I was a college graduate then.
-In December 2023, I will graduate with my associate's degree in social work.
-The grades are in as I write this and I'm incredibly proud of how far I have come.
-I have had 3 semesters with a 4.0 GPA and am graduating with high honors, with a cumulative GPA of 3.762.
+In December 2023, I graduated with my associate's degree in social work.
+I'm incredibly proud of how far I have come.
+I have had 3 semesters with a 4.0 GPA and graduated with high honors, with a cumulative GPA of 3.762.
 I am a member of Phi Theta Kappa Honor Society as well, which is something I am also proud of.
-I have been accepted to the University of Texas at Arlington where I plan to start my Bachelor's Degree in social work and a minor in substance abuse counseling in the fall of 2024.
-During the spring of 2024, I will be taking four classes toward my minor at my current college, McLennan Community College.
-Once I earn my Bachelor's, I plan to continue at UTA to earn my Masters in social work for LCSW.
+I am a Senior at the University of Texas at Arlington where I am completing a Bachelor's Degree in social work and a minor in substance abuse treatment.
+I will be starting my internships in Spring and Summer of 2026.
+I will graduate with my BSW in August 2026.
+Once I earn my Bachelor's, I plan to continue at UTA to earn my Masters in social work, aiming to become a Licensed Clinical Social Worker.
 I hope to one day offer counseling services.
 In July of 2022, I was diagnosed with postural orthostatic tachycardia syndrome.
-In August 2023, I was diagnosed with peripheral spondyloarthritis.
+In August 2023, I was diagnosed with Psoriatic Arthritis.
 Learning to take care of myself and my health has been a significant part of my journey as a student.
 I'm glad this experience has helped me to prepare for my future career.

 Education